mahmoud/sedimental/entries/pages/hatnote_projects.md

 social and data platform.
 Or, as we like to put it, finding new perspectives on wiki life.

-Hatnote grew out of a 2012 WMF hackathon, where I fell upon a disturbing realization.
-The Wikimedia Foundation, proprietor of my favorite website, while situated in Silicon Valley, epicenter of technology, was not teeming with thousands of engineers and data scientists coming out of the woodwork to defend and support free knowledge and culture.
+Hatnote grew out of a 2012 WMF hackathon.
+I was having a great time building and teaching JavaScript and Python, but I fell upon a disturbing realization.
+The Wikimedia Foundation, proprietor of my favorite website, situated in Silicon Valley, epicenter of technical knowledge, was not teeming with thousands of engineers and data scientists coming out of the woodwork to defend and support free knowledge and culture as I had expected.

-I realized, while the foundation was full of talented people and good intentions, they simply did not have the resources to maximize innovation potential on Wikipedia.
+I realized, while everyone I met from the foundation was talented and well-intentioned, they simply did not have the resources to push the innovation envelope on Wikipedia.
 This isn't meant as a controversy-inducing criticism of the WMF; Wikipedia and other Wikimedia projects have always relied much more on the community for regulation and development.
 To this point, look at the numbers: